IthihasVarma/See-U-Again/CONTRIBUTING.md

 5. **Testing**: Implement unit tests for the back end functionalities to ensure reliability and maintainability.

+6. **Expand Test Coverage**: Add more tests for other user management functionalities, such as password reset and user profile updates.

+7. **Scraping Functionality Testing**: Implement unit tests for the scraping functionalities to ensure reliability.

+8. **Facial Recognition Testing**: Implement unit tests for the facial recognition functionalities to ensure reliability.

 ## How to Contribute
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.